SVG improver

 No SVG loaded

-Run optimizer first
+Run improver first

-The Complete Guide to SVG Optimization in 2026
+The to SVG in 2026

 If you've ever exported an SVG from Illustrator or Inkscape and looked at the file size, you've probably wondered why a simple icon weighs 15 KB.
-The answer is editor cruft — metadata, comments, redundant attributes, namespace declarations, and overly precise coordinates that browsers completely ignore when rendering.
-I built this optimizer because I got tired of manually cleaning SVGs for production use.
+The answer is editor cruft - metadata, comments, redundant attributes, namespace declarations, and overly precise coordinates that browsers completely ignore when rendering.
+I this improver because I got tired of manually cleaning SVGs for production use.
 After processing thousands of SVG files, I've found that the average reduction is 40-60%, with some files shrinking by over 80%.

-Understanding SVG Bloat: Where Does It Come From?
+Understanding SVG Bloat Where Does It Come From?

 Editor Metadata